ProNovo-Studio/ProNovo-Studio-App/README.md

 - **Code editor**: Set up a router for chat vs pipelines, which will hold all previous jobs that have been run in the chat

+### 🐛 Bug Fixes

+- Fixed default structure and designed pdb structure appearing at the same time

 ## Version 1.0.7 – December 12, 2025

 ### 🚀 New Features